upradata/browser-util/README.md

 # @upradata/browser-util
 Browser Utilities

-## A bunch of utilities in typescript working on Browser (ans so on Node)
+## A bunch of utilities in typescript working on Browser (and so on Node)

 - assignRecursive, assignDefaultOption